- Kitchen Ideas for Storage

 Because we didn’t have a spare bedroom for Lydia when she was born, her bed is in an alcove of the dining room, and our downstairs bathroom became her “changing room.”

 That was a great system when Lydia and her clothes were tiny.
 As she got bigger, we freed up a chest of drawers from elsewhere in the house and moved it into the changing room.
-It holds lots of shirts, pants, socks, underwear, and pajamas…but dresses look funny after they’ve been stored folded in a drawer!
 I laid her dresses flat on a shelf until they were too wide for that.
 Then we removed one shelf from the bookcase and made her a closet!

 At first, we simply hung a tension rod in the bookcase.
 But when all her dresses were clean and hung up, they were too heavy and pulled the rod down.
 So Daniel fashioned these little hanging blocks to support the rod.
 He put two pieces of scrap wood edge-to-edge, clamped them to the workbench, and used a large drill bit to cut a circle–half on each block.
 He attached them to the bookcase using Command adhesive, so we should be able to remove them easily when we’re ready.
 And we decorated the rod with some plush bendy flowers, just for fun!